 #46 Huitoto Yarumo | Female Classic

-At the start of 2017 Laura, Wouter and their two sons visited tribes in the Colombian Amazon.
-They were there to visit old contacts and were, as always, on the lookout to collect new rapés and exchange energies.
+During the beginning of the year 2017 Waking Herbs founders, Laura and Wouter were visiting tribes in the Colombian Amazon.
+They were there reconnecting with old friends and, as always, on the lookout to collect new rapés and exchange ethnobotanical knowledge.

-“While looking for rapés around Leticia amongst the Huitoto native people we were told that a Shaman from the Macuna tribe, from up the Apaporis river, lived outside the village in a maloca that was famous for rapé making.
-We went to visit his beautiful maloca and shared rapé with him.
-After celebrating life together, he invited us to come and go up the Apaporis river with him to visit shamans all along the Apaporis in Colombia.
-We are currently organizing a journey with this new friend along the river which is famous for stories of Schultes.
+“While looking for rapés around Leticia amongst the Huitoto native people we were told about a Shaman who was famous for rapés from the Macuna tribe, from up the Apaporis river who lived outside the village in a Maloka.
+We went to visit his beautiful dwelling and shared rapé with him.
+After celebrating life together, he kindly invited us to come with him and visit other shamans along the Apaporis river.

 What is Rapé?